KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 5. Recommendation: Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
 6. Recommendation: Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.
-7. Recommendation: Found 'require("https")' in file `powerwall.js`: Replace it with built-in fetch.
+8. Recommendation: Found 'require("https")' in file `powerwall.js`: Replace it with built-in fetch.
+9. Recommendation: Found 'axios' in file `powerwall.js`: Replace it with built-in fetch.

 ## [MMM-PrayerTime by slametps](https://github.com/slametps/MMM-PrayerTime)